An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2014

 Scribes in the Middle Ages simply spelled according to sound.
 The result is an enormous number of spelling variations among names that evolved in that era.
 Edmonson has been spelled Edmondson, Edmonson, Edminson, Edminston, Edmiston, Edmeston, Edmondon and many more.

-First found in Edinburghshire, where they held a family seat from very early times and were granted lands by Queen Margaret of Scotland.
+First found in Edinburghshire, a former county, now part of the Midlothian council area where they held a family seat from very early times and were granted lands by Queen Margaret of Scotland.
 They take their name from the place name Edmondstone, the tun of Eadmund, near Edinburgh.
 The name may have been derived from Aedmund filius Forn, one of the witnesses to a charter by Thor filius Swani (c.
 1150)

 This web page shows only a small excerpt of our Edmonson research.
 Another 325 words(23 lines of text) covering the years 1070, 1560, 1607, 1659, 1622, 1627, 1712 and 1654 are included under the topic Early Edmonson History in all our PDF Extended History products.